-As most will know, Virgil (70-19 BCE) was a Roman poet reputed for his wonderful Bucolica, the enchanting Georgica and the Roman national epic, the Aeneid.
-While he is today only acknowledged as a singer of nature and heroes, in old times and especially in the Middle Ages he was above all considered a magician with a reputation for possessing a special knowledge of the mystical and the occult.
+As most people know, Virgil (70-19 BCE) was a Roman poet renowned for his wonderful Bucolica, the enchanting Georgica, and the Roman national epic, the Aeneid.
+While today he is only acknowledged as a writer of nature and heroes, in olden times, and especially in the Middle Ages, he was considered above all a magician with a reputation for possessing special knowledge of the mystical and the occult.

 But indeed, numerous historic legends about Virgil report how he controlled the elements, summoned spirits and performed feats of divination.
 Some of these stories sound like replicas of similar tales attributed to diverse saints and oriental heroes, others hint at traces of ancient Latin mythology.